• Skip to primary navigation

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One: Place the butter, golden syrup, and broken milk and dark chocolate pieces into a large microwaveable bowl.
+One: Place the butter, golden syrup, and milk and dark chocolate pieces into a large microwaveable bowl.
 Microwave in 30-second bursts (stirring in between) until everything is melted together.

 Two: Fold in the crushed shortbread biscuits, cocoa powder, dried cranberries, white chocolate chips, and orange zest, and mix until all the ingredients are coated in the chocolate mixture.